-All AARA applications must be accompanied by the relevant supporting documentation and made as far in advance as possible to meet the College timelines for reporting.
+All AARA applications must be accompanied by the relevant supporting documentation (outlined in Section 6.4.5) and made as far in advance as possible to meet the QCAA published timelines.
 All evidence used to make decisions is recorded in the student's file by the Assistant Principal or their delegate.